FinalDoom/FFXI-FishingForm/readme.rst

 player fishing skill level and reel it in.
 This can be useful for legendary fish when the player is not equipped with special rings.

-For the FinalDoom addition, you can check out the source and submit bugs or ideas at https://bitbucket.org/FinalDoom/ffxi-fishingform.
+For the FinalDoom edition, you can check out the source and submit bugs or ideas at https://bitbucket.org/FinalDoom/ffxi-fishingform.
 Version control is done using Mercurial and TortoiseHG, and issue tracking uses bitbucket's built-in JIRA-like system.
+The "official" site for downloading the most recent version is as above or at http://www.ffevo.net/files/file/214-fishingform-fd-edition/.

 --------
 Features